cado-security/product-help/docs/cado/deploy/gcp/gcp-settings.md

 There are two ways to achieve this:

-1. **Service Account Credentials** - this is a simpler but less secure approach. *Note - Cado running in Azure only supports the use of Service Account Credentials*
+1. **Service Account Credentials** - this is a simpler but less secure approach. *Note - / Forensic Acquisition and Investigation running in Azure only supports the use of Service Account Credentials*
 2. **Workload Identity Federation** - This requires more expertise but is the recommended, more secure approach.

 #### Service Account Credentials

-The simplest method to add GCP credentials to Cado is to use a service account, which will give you a permanent key.
+The simplest method to add GCP credentials to / Forensic Acquisition and Investigation is to use a service account, which will give you a permanent key.
 These are very sensitive credentials but they are easy to manage and simple to set up.
-Adding GCP credentials for service accounts is supported by Cado when deployed in both AWS and Azure.
+Adding GCP credentials for service accounts is supported by / Forensic Acquisition and Investigation when deployed in both AWS and Azure.

 GCP credentials come in a json format that wraps around a ‘regular’ credential.
 It can be treated as functionally no different to how you would handle any type of password or key.